Taraman17/hass-homee/README.md

 ### HACS (recommended)

+Integration is available as default repository in HACS.

 1. Make sure the [HACS integration](https://hacs.xyz/) is properly installed for your instance of home assistant.
-2. In the HACS UI go to "Integrations", click on three small dots in the top right and select "Custom repositories".
+2. In the HACS UI go to "Integrations", click on "+" in the lower right corner".
 3. Paste `https://github.com/Taraman17/hass-homee` into the field that says "Add custom repository URL", select "Integration" from "Category" dropdown and click "Add".
 4. You should now see a card with the homee integration in the HACS -> "Integrations" section.
 Click "Install".
 5. Select the latest version from the dropdown and click "Install".